-Robert T. and Charlotte F. Otten Scholarship.
-Robert Otten, a professor of Classics, and Charlotte Otten, a professor of English, who enjoyed teaching at Calvin for many years, have established a scholarship for a prospective first-year student.
+Robert T. and Charlotte F. Otten Scholarship Robert Otten, a professor of Classics, and Charlotte Otten, a professor of English, who enjoyed teaching at Calvin for many years, have established a scholarship for a prospective first-year student.
 The scholarship is based on evidence of commitment to Christian liberal arts education and requires a high school grade point average of 3.0 or higher.
 Preference is given to students who plan to pursue a career in college teaching.
-One scholarship of \$1,500 was awarded for 2000-01.
-Students who wish to apply for this scholarship should send a letter to the Office of Scholarships and Financial Aid describing their qualifications for the scholarship.
+One scholarship of \$2,000 was awarded for 2001-02.
+Students who wish to apply for this scholarship should send a letter to the Office of Scholarships and Financial Aid describing their qualifications for the scholarship by February 1.

-Alan and Jan Pauw Family Scholarship.
-Mr. and Mrs. Pauw have a special interest in liberal arts education and have established this scholarship for students majoring in history, philosophy, or a foreign language.
+Alan and Jan Pauw Family Scholarship Mr. and Mrs. Pauw have a special interest in liberal arts education and have established this scholarship for students majoring in history, philosophy, or a foreign language.
 Candidates must be entering the junior or senior year, have a cumulative grade point average of 3.0 or higher, and give some evidence of financial need.
-One scholarship of \$3,800 was awarded for 2000-01.
-Apply through the Financial Aid Office.
+One scholarship of \$4,000 was awarded for 2001-02.
+To apply for this scholarship, use the Upper-class Named Scholarship Application available from the Office of Scholarships and Financial Aid in January.

-Theodore J. Peters Scholarship.
-A scholarship fund has been established by the late Mr. Theodore J. Peters, the income from which is used to provide scholarships to students from a number of West Michigan Christian high schools.
+Theodore J. Peters Scholarship A scholarship fund has been established by the late Mr. Theodore J. Peters, the income from which is used to provide scholarships to students from a number of West Michigan Christian high schools.
 Each year one scholarship is awarded to a prospective student at each of the following Christian high schools: Calvin Christian, Grand Rapids Christian, Holland Christian, Kalamazoo Christian, South Christian in Cutlerville, Unity Christian in Hudsonville, and West Michigan Christian in Muskegon.
-The amount of the scholarship for 2000-01 is \$11,500 less the amount received from state and federal grant programs and from the college's Denominational Grant Program.
+The amount of the scholarship for 2001-02 is \$12,000, less the amount received from state and federal grant programs and from the college's Denominational Grant Program.
 Selection is made by the high school on the basis of the student's academic achievement, Christian character, leadership, and participation in extracurricular activities.
-No separate scholarship application is required.
+No separate application is required.

-Johannes and Charlotte Moss Plekker Memorial Faculty Honors Scholarship.
-Mr. John and Mrs. Judith Bielema of Grand Rapids, Michigan, provide Calvin with annual gifts to be used to fund a scholarship in memory of Judy's parents, Dr. Johannes and Mrs. Charlotte Moss Plekker.
+Johannes and Charlotte Moss Plekker Memorial Faculty Honors Scholarship Mr. John and Mrs. Judith Bielema of Grand Rapids, Michigan provide Calvin with annual gifts to be used to fund a scholarship in memory of Judy's parents, Dr. Johannes and Mrs. Charlotte Moss Plekker.
 These gifts provide funds for a Faculty Honors Scholarship to a student entering the junior or senior year at Calvin who is pursuing either the pre-medical program or a program in Chemical Engineering.
-No separate scholarship application is required.
+No separate application is required.